ZofiaQlt/british_airways_sentiment_analysis_predictive_modeling/README.md

 <br>

- * Scraped and analysed customer review data to uncover findings
+ * Scraped and analysed customer review data from https://www.airlinequality.com/airline-reviews/british-airways to uncover findings
  * Built a Random Forest predictive model to understand factors that influence buying behaviour